SarahTan/GGJ16/README.md

 **Diversifier:** No retreat, no surrender! -- The protagonist is unable to go anywhere but forward, in every situation.
 **Awards:** Honorable mention.
 This was the favorite game of one of the judges, Adam Nelson (founder of Pittsburgh's City of Play)!

+## Installation Instructions
+Unzip the file into your destination of choice.
+Windows users, please ensure that the data folder is in the same folder as the executable or the game will not work.
+DO NOT DELETE THE CONFIG.INI FILE.

 ####[Download the game here.](http://ggj.s3.amazonaws.com/games/2016/01/31/1950/Zero2Hero%20Game.zip)

 ## Supported platforms
+Windows XP SP2+
 Mac OS X 10.8 onwards

 ## Controls